PyTorchKorea/tutorials-kr/beginner_source/ddp_series_multigpu.rst

 ~~~~~~~
 -  ``torch.multiprocessing`` is a PyTorch wrapper around Python's native
    multiprocessing
--  The dsitributed process group contains all the processes that can
+-  The distributed process group contains all the processes that can
    communicate and synchronize with each other.

 .. code:: diff